-4.1 Code of Corporate Governance is attached as an appendix.
+4.1 Code of Corporate Governance is provided as Appendix A

-5. Outcomes Linked to Sustainable Community Strategy and Corporate Priorities
+5. Outcomes Linked to Corporate Priorities

-5.1 The adoption of the Code of Corporate Governance demonstrates that the Authority is complying with the principles of openness and inclusivity, integrity and accountability.
+5.1 The adoption of the Local Code of Corporate Governance demonstrates that the Authority is complying with the principles of openness and inclusivity, integrity and accountability.